john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

    with the material and lets native speakers absorb the material better.
 No one has to multitask between reading the slide & listening to the presenter.

+I think the same killing 2 birds with 1 stone applies to designing for mobile devices.

 [Google PageSpeed][PageSpeed Insights] got me thinking about this, as it recently added **User Experience** and **Mobile** reports, where they warn you e.g. if your buttons are *too small* for users’ fingers, or if your *plugins*